t-oster/VisiCam/README.md

 Compile and Run
 ===============
-0. download JavaCV by running  lib/fetch-javacv.sh (on the command line) -- TODO add Windows info
+0. download JavaCV: On Linux, simply run ./lib/fetch-javacv.sh on the command line.
+On Windows, read the instructions in that file (Download and unpack ZIP).
-1. Make sure you have apache-ant, java jdk >=6 and openCv installed
+1. Make sure you have apache-ant, java jdk >=6 and openCv installed (see below for OS-specific instructions)
-2. run "ant jar" on the command line
+2. run "ant" on the command line
 3. run java -jar dist/VisiCam.jar on the Command Line or double click in finder/explorer

 Running on the Raspberry Pi